department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 **All of these must be true.
 Your school:**
 - Offers the Yellow Ribbon Program, **and**
 - Hasn't offered the Yellow Ribbon benefit to more than the maximum number of students in their agreement with us, **and**
-- Has confirmed your enrollment with us
+- Has certified your enrollment with us and provided Yellow Ribbon Program information

 [See the list of schools that offer the Yellow Ribbon Program this year](https://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2018.asp). <br>